thorbjornwolf/QANTA2/development_notes.md

 ## Preprocessing
 - [x] Parse CSV (using built-in csv module)
 - [x] Ensure division in train, test sets is kept
+- [ ] Follow the paper's preprocessing by replacing all occurrences of answers in the question text with single entities (e.g., Ernest Hemingway becomes Ernest_Hemingway).
+- [ ] Train word embeddings on the preprocessed question text from the training data.
 - [x] Apply Stanford Parser to question sentences, get dependency tree as text
     + [ ] Check whether it drops sentences when it is out of memory
     + [ ] Check whether it splits sentence strings that are, in fact, two or more sentences.
 This happens in the question in line 136 in the 20k dataset.